geekscape/aiko_arduino_legacy/docs/Events.markdown

 ensures the execution order of functions is always predictable.

+### Events.addOneShotHandler

+Adds a handler that will be called once after a specified delay (in milliseconds).
+For example, to invoke myFunction in 1 second, call:

+    Events.addOneShotHandler(myFunction, 1000):

 ### Events.loop

 To cause event handlers specified using addHandler to be executed the